andrewk17111/CalcExpr.NET/README.md

 ## License

-CalcExpr.NET is released under the GPL-3.0 License.
+CalcExpr.NET is released under the MIT License.

 ## Branches